lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

                dhcp=True, ip="", mask="", gateway="",
                dns="8.8.8.8", timeout=10000)
 ```
-The method fully configure, initialize and start the cellular module.
+The function fully configures, initializes and starts the cellular module.
 The cellular module will be ready to use when this method resolves.

 * `apn`: is the APN for the network connection.
 It depends from the SIM card provider.
 * `apn_user`: the username for the network connection authentication.
 Usually it is empty.
 Default value empty string.